-This policy and information report will be reviewed by Mrs Cross every year.
+This policy and information report will be reviewed by the SENCO every year.
 It will also be updated if any changes to the information are made during the year.

-It will be approved by the governing board.
+Both the policy and the information report will be approved by the governing board.